GETTING UNDER THE SKIN OF SOUTH AFRICA'S VIBRANT EAST COAST CITY

 Downtown – Durban deep

 Leaving the luxury behind, we headed for the vibrance of downtown Durban.
 As sheltered suburbanites, it’s embarrassing to admit that this is one area we have been dying to explore but lacked the nerve to do so.
-What’s strange is that everywhere else we travel we are usually the first to seek out and explore the rougher areas, but home-based prejudices seemed to be the hardest to break.
+What’s strange is that everywhere else we travel, we are usually the first to seek out and explore the rougher areas, but home-based prejudices seem to be the hardest to break.
 We are so glad we finally did.
-Seeing this part of Durban really illustrates what a melting pot of African and international cultures Durban is and engaging with the street life of our city was one of the turning points for turning the crush we had on this city into a fully-fledged love affair.
+Seeing this part of Durban really illustrates what a melting pot of African and international cultures Durban is, and engaging with the street life of our city was one of the turning points for turning our crush on this city into a fully-fledged love affair.

 We ultimately met up with Stembiso and Jonas, owners of the energetic and bespoke Street Scene Tours, who took us on a passion-filled, shebeen hopping tour of the KwaMashu township.
 Ste’s passion for his hometown and his depth of historical knowledge saw us visiting the homes of Mahatma Gandhi and the Ohlange School, where Nelson Mandela cast his historic vote in the 1994 elections.